In 2017 North Tees and Hartlepool NHS Foundation Trust was declared a health care organisation in financial deficit.

-By March 2018, we were inspected by the Care Quality Commission, and in spite of our financial difficulties we were rated as ‘good’.
+By March 2018, we were inspected by the Care Quality Commission and in spite of finance difficulties, we were rated as ‘good’.
 The confirmation that described our services as some of the best in the region contributed to our determination to recover our financial position.
-The very fabric of what we delivered – safe, effective, impactful patient care had been recognised.
+The very fabric of what we deliver – safe, effective, impactful patient care had been recognised.

 Our Trust is very confident about re-writing our economic outlook.
-We have become prudent and we continue to innovate, and dare we (the royal public sector we) say it – negotiate.
+Above all, we have become prudent and we continue to innovate, and dare we (the royal public sector we) say it – negotiate.
 We recognise our limitations and as any good financial planner would advise, we will never overstretch ourselves with credit we can ill afford.

 Furthermore, our much improved situation has allowed us to support the wider system in more recent times.
 Patient care and safety does not stop at the boundaries of Stockton and Hartlepool.
 We are investing in a more aspirant health care community for the entire Tees Valley.
 The North East and North Cumbria populations can rely on a dedication from North Tees and Hartlepool NHS Foundation Trust to support population health, financial stability and all of the ambitions of the NHS Long Term Plan now and in the future.